electronicdreamplant/electronicdreamplant.github.io/_france/2025-03-25-in-the-beginning.md

 ## Portugal (almost)

-Something happened in 2024 that had a huge impact on my life and finally set us on our course to live in Portugal.
+Something happened in 2024 that had a huge impact on my life and finally set us on a course to live in Portugal.

 I reunited with a long lost friend.
-The story behind this is a long one that merits its own post, but the shorter version is that in September 2024 we headed on a driving holiday through Spain to Portugal to visit.
+The story behind this is a long one that merits its own post, but the shorter version is that in September 2024 we headed on a driving holiday through Spain to Portugal to visit him.

 We'd never been to Portugal before, but quickly found we loved it.
 We'd been enticed by stories of the low cost of living, the fabulous weather, the friendly people.
 Going on a holiday by yourself and staying in a hotel doesn't real give you the feel of living somewhere, but we've always used the option of self catering and staying put for at least a week in one location to force you to shop locally, buy local foods and be part of a location.